 - Website/Microsite/Intranet: Corporate or eCommerce sites are not the only ways to present a company to the world.
-Large companies have Intranets and brands have their own sites too, even if just for a short while.
+Large companies have Intranets, and brands have their own sites too, even if just for a short while.

-- Social media posts: Depending on where your audience is, you could post sponsored stories, shoppable posts and other content across any or all of the top social media apps or pages – Facebook, Instagram, Pinterest, LinkedIn, Twitter, TikTok et al. They could take many of the forms above.
+- Social media posts: Depending on where your audience is, you could post sponsored stories, shoppable posts, and other content across any or all of the top social media apps or pages – Facebook, Instagram, Pinterest, LinkedIn, Twitter, TikTok, et al. They could take many of the forms above.

 While currently popular forms of digital content will persist for a while, the future is already here in terms of Augmented Reality (AR), Virtual Reality (VR), Artificial Intelligence (AI), and Machine Learning (ML).
-These cutting-edge technologies are already enabling content creation where the viewer has an active role and is not just the spectator.
+These cutting-edge technologies already enable content creation where the viewer has an active role and is not just the spectator.

 1. Content Really is King: Content Consumption in the B2B Buyer’s Journey, FocusVision, https://cloud.kapostcontent.net/pub/ed24339d-0b16-4341-8fef-c4d921903f8c/whitepaper-marketing-content-consumption-study?kui=lrDgMQf8fFSSJ0tc_I4n7w

-2. Not Another State of Marketing Report 2020, HubSpot, https://cdn2.hubspot.net/hubfs/53/tools/state-of-marketing/PDFs/Not%20Another%20State%20of%20Marketing%20Report%20-%20Web%20Version.pdf
+2. State of Content Marketing Infographic 2023, HubSpot, https://blog.hubspot.com/marketing/state-of-content-marketing-infographic

 3. Shopify Announces Third-Quarter 2019 Financial Results, Shopify, https://news.shopify.com/shopify-announces-third-quarter-2019-financial-results